 People suffering from this phobia are made to speak to a professional therapist, about why they feel afraid of crowds.
 During therapy, they are made to feel secure enough so that they can talk about their past experiences freely, without feeling ashamed.
 Following are some methods of therapy that may help reduce the gravity of this condition or fear.

 Desensitization therapy imparts certain relaxing techniques the patient needs to practice in stressful situations in order to calm down.
 These tips include breathing exercises, mediation, positive affirmations, music therapy etc. This therapy follows a step-by-step process, and targets the smallest of fears first and scales up towards the main phobia.

 The therapist asks the patient to formulate a hierarchy of potential fears, wherein the fear of being among unknown people would be considerably lower, as compared to the fear of being crushed to death in a stampede or attacked by a mob.

 Following this hierarchy, the therapist helps patients deal with the fear of crowds, by making them interact with extremely small groups of people.
 Once the initial shyness has been alleviated, the patient begins to interact with the people in the group, which is made to increase in number gradually.

 This therapy also requires that the patient visualize or imagine the consequences of being trapped in a dangerous situation, and thereafter compare the imagination with immediate reality.
 The patient is gradually made to realize that the possibility of an extreme and dangerous situation to arise are highly unlikely and unreasonable.

 Cognitive Behavioral therapy

-If you do not wish to go to a therapist, you may always try to reduce your fear with the help of a trusted friend or family.
-Try going to small gatherings once you begin to feel comfortable,or try visiting places that have smaller crowds, such as museums or less crowded malls.
-This process may take time to yield results, but it will eventually help you not fear crowds so much.
+If you do not wish to go to a therapist, you may always try to reduce your fear through a trusted friend or family.
+Try going to small gatherings once you start feeling comfortable, or visit places having smaller crowds, such as museums or less crowded malls.
+This may take time to yield results, but will eventually help you not fear crowds so much.